-Eligible 2020 and 2021 NC high school graduates may have their tuition and fees covered for up to two years
+Eligible 2022 NC high school graduates may have their tuition and fees covered for up to two years

-The Longleaf Commitment grant program has expanded eligibility criteria to include students who graduated from North Carolina high schools in 2020 or 2021, and who will attend Wilson Community College as a new student starting in the Spring 2022 semester.
+The Longleaf Commitment grant program has expanded eligibility criteria to include students who graduated from North Carolina high schools in 2022, and who will attend Wilson Community College as a new student starting in the Fall 2022 semester.
 High school students may be eligible to receive this grant – not a loan – for tuition and fees toward a degree or to attain transfer credit.

-- Graduate from a North Carolina high school in 2020 or 2021
+- Graduate from a North Carolina high school in 2022

 - Be a North Carolina resident for tuition purposes